Skip to content

 Most Common SSL/TLS Attacks and How CLM Helps Mitigate Them

-SSL/TLS are encryption protocols that authenticate and protect communication between any two entities, such as clients, servers, or interconnected systems over the internet.
+SSL/TLS are encryption protocols that authenticate and protect communication between any two entities, such as clients, servers, or interconnected systems, over the internet.
 SSL stands for Secure Socket Layer and is the predecessor of TLS, i.e., Transport Layer Security, although the terminologies are used interchangeably today.
 Any mention of SSL/TLS or just SSL usually translates to the latest version of TLS.

 SSL/TLS uses both asymmetric and symmetric encryption to protect the confidentiality and integrity of data in transit.
 Asymmetric encryption is used to establish a secure session between a client and a server, and symmetric encryption is used to exchange data within the secured session.

-• Expired certificates (6 million)
+• Expired certificates (6 million, ~10% of certificates analyzed)

 Organizations often overlook certificate renewals, leading to sudden outages and security risks.

-• Self-signed certificates (9 million)
+• Self-signed certificates (9 million, ~15% of certificates analyzed)

 These lack proper validation from trusted Certificate Authorities (CAs), making them susceptible to spoofing and impersonation attacks.